CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

 ## NetworkPolicy

-From a networking point of view, namespaces can be configured to provide an isolated **VLAN** to everything that runs inside it, notably to [Pods](concepts.md#pod), [Services](concepts.md#service) and [Routes](concepts.md#route).
+From a networking point of view, namespaces are configured by default to provide an isolated **VLAN** to everything that runs inside it, notably to [Pods](concepts.md#pod) and [Services](concepts.md#service).
+Traffic to any `Pod` or `Service` coming from outside the namespace (even from other namespaces in Rahti 2) will be blocked.
+The only traffic that will be able to pass from outside the namespace will be the one going through the `Route`.
 This isolation is obtained via [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 It is possible to change this by editing the two `NetworkPolicy` objects that are created by default in Rahti 2.

 ![Rahti 2 Networking](../img/rahti-network.drawio.svg)

+!!!
+Note "Advanced networking"
+    In the Administrator menu, under `Networking > NetworPolicies` it is possible to browse and edit the default network policies, but only in YAML format.
+Only change the [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) if you are really sure of what you are doing.

 ## Pods